laravel/docs/filesystem.md

 <a name="sftp-driver-configuration"></a>
 #### SFTP Driver Configuration

-Laravel's Flysystem integrations works great with SFTP; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
-If you need to configure a SFTP filesystem, you may use the configuration example below:
+Laravel's Flysystem integrations work great with SFTP; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
+If you need to configure an SFTP filesystem, you may use the configuration example below:

     'sftp' => [
         'driver' => 'sftp',